BurhanT/tooApi/README.md

 # tooApi
-Connects to local Database and Table named Table Outputs contents of table when run
+Connects to local Database and Table named Table.
+Outputs contents of table when run